OmiShrestha/matcha-shop/README.md

 •	Usage
 •	Contributing

-Getting Started
+Getting Started:
 To get started with the project, you can clone the repository or download the source code. git clone <repository_url>

-Features
+Features:
 •	Navigation bar with links to different sections of the website
 •	Hero section with a welcoming message and an image
 •	Menu section displaying various drinks and their details in a table format
 •	Footer section with copyright information

-File Structure
+File Structure:
 The project has the following file structure:
 -	index.html
 -	hours.html